sp9324/dsa-practice-site/README.md

 * ✅ Test your changes thoroughly before making a pull request.
 * 💬 Communicate politely and respect other developers' work.

-### 📚 How It Works

-- 🏅 Earn points by solving DSA questions based on their difficulty.
-- 🥇 Once you reach a threshold, claim your proficiency certificate.
-- 🤖 Use the Partner chatbot to get help on DSA and tech-related queries.

 ### 🌐 Follow Me

 Stay connected and follow my journey: